Best Lemonade ‘Ever’

 Allow me to share with you some of the secrets my formula, tested and developed over thirty some odd years in many countries to different cultures and palates and delivered in our in-house and online programs as well as in conferences:

-Tim’s Secret Recipe for Best Collection Lemonade – Ever!
+Tim’s (not so secret) Recipe for Best Collection Lemonade – Ever!

 Why should your customers pay you rather than somebody else?
 What is in it for them?
 This means we have to go ‘walk about’ in their shoes and know the reasons before we make contact.
 The very best collectors demonstrate empathy.
 They can see through the eyes of the customer/debtor